AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 *18th level Order of the Shiftstalkers feature*
 </br>
 You have learned the most foul of Yokai powers; the ability to feast on a foe's soul.
-Whenever you deal Fire, Necrotic or Psychic damage with a Crimson Offering on your Mimic Weapon, you restore a number of hit points equal to the damage dealt.
+Whenever you deal Fire, Necrotic or Psychic damage with a Crimson Offering on your Mimic Weapon, you restore a number of Hit Points equal to the damage dealt.

 :